18F/unit-testing-node/_pages/components/config.md

 Both tests should use the `JSON.stringify` method of comparing the original data to the validated `Config` object.

-Note that at the moment, both tests are using the same data file.
+Note that, at the moment, both tests are using the same data file.
 Though two different code paths are exercised, the test assertions are the same.
 This means that the environment variable-based test will still pass even if that code path is removed.
 However, we will fix this issue in a later step.